salomoncloud/aws_iac_deployments_practice/README.md

 I have successfully deployed an envrionment.
 Now I will optimize my code and try to deploy more applications.
 -
 Successfully deployed s3 buckets as well as instances with start up scripts.
+-
+deleted my pem key from here for best practice (not to have it on the internet, but I will create another one and store it better), only used it to launch my vm as a test
+-